Table of Contents

 The following represent a minimum of the elements needed on a resolution in order for purchasing to approve a subsequential purchase order for goods or services that exceed any threshold that calls for a resolution of the governing body:

-The request for resolution must be inputted into the MinuteTraq computer program of the Office of the Clerk of the Board no later than Friday of the week prior to the County Commissioner Agenda* meeting .
-Should it arrive later, it will be held for the next agenda meeting (Usually 2 weeks later).
+The request for resolution must be input into the Civic Plus computer program of the Office of the Clerk of the Board no later than two weeks prior to the County Commissioner Agenda* meeting.
+Should it arrive later, it will be held for the next agenda meeting.

 In the case of an exception to bidding, the Division of Local Government Services also requires identification of the statute (by citation or description) that exempts the particular good or service from public bidding and any other stipulation specific to the exception in N.J.S.A.
 40A11-1 et seq.

-* If the amount of the contract needs to be increased at a later date, a change order must be approved by resolution.
+If the amount of the contract needs to be increased and/or decreased at a later date, a change order must be approved by resolution.
 If the change is larger than 20% of the original award, additional steps must be taken and County Counsel should be engaged.

 Wage Determination